Vantiq/vantiq-extension-sources/llrpConnector/README.md

 # Overview

 This document outlines the Low-Level Reader Protocol (LLRP) Connector.
 This connector is used to connect with an RFID Readers supporting the LLRP Standard version 1.1.

-To incorporate this Enterprise Connector (also known as an Extension Source), you will need to create the Source in the Vantiq system.
-The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq Source](#vantiq).
+To incorporate this Enterprise Connector (also known as an Extension Source), you will need to create one or more Sources in the Vantiq system.
+Each Vantiq Source will connect to **one** RFID Reader.
+The Vantiq Source configuration contains the hostname of the RFID Reader.
+Though, this Enterprise Connector may connect to multiple RFID Readers by by creating multiple Vantiq Source(and associated Vantiq Source).
+The documentation has been split into two parts, [Setting Up Your Machine](#machine) and
+[Setting Up Your Vantiq Source](#vantiq).

+This connector will only connect to the RFID Reader upon successful connection to the Vantiq Source.
+If the Vantiq Source is disabled or disconnected, the connection the associated RFID Reader will also be closed.
+This is done primarily to allow the RFID Reader to buffer all Tag Reads that cannot be sent to the Vantiq Source.

 # Prerequisites <a name="pre" id="pre"></a>

 An understanding of the VANTIQ Extension Source SDK is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

 A general understanding of the [LLRP standard v1.1](https://www.gs1.org/standards/epc-rfid/llrp/1-1) and specifics to the desired RFID Reader is recommended.
+Additional developer information is provided in the [LLRP Toolkit](http://llrp.org/index.html), which also point to the LLRP Tool Kit [javadoc](http://llrp.org/docs/javaapidoc/).

 The user must [define the LLRP Source implementation](#vantiq) in the Vantiq IDE.
 For an example of the definition, please see the